ParallelMaths/parallel/pages/8-04-dripping-taps.md

 On the same page as the interactive graphic, if you scroll down you will find a [short proof](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"}.
 A mathematical proof is an extraordinary thing.
 A thing of beauty.
 Some are just a few lines, while others run for a hundred pages or more.
 Each proof is a step-by-step argument that shows why something is true or false with absolute 100% confidence.
 Once something is proven, then the proof remains solid for eternity.

-For this reason, the mathematician G. H. Hardy once wrote: “”
+For this reason, the mathematician G. H. Hardy once wrote: _“Archimedes will be remembered when Aeschylus is forgotten, because languages die and mathematical ideas do not.
+"Immortality" may be a silly word, but probably a mathematician has the best chance of whatever it may mean.”_

 This particular proof is very short, but not simple to follow.
 Have a go at [understanding the proof](https://www.mathopenref.com/parallelograminscribed.html){target="_blank"} (remember to scroll down to find it), but don’t worry if it does not make complete sense.